List of New Zealand Twenty20 International cricket records: Highest successful run chases

 Australia holds the record for the highest successful run chase which they achieved when they scored 245/5 in response to New Zealand's 243/6.

 Narrowest win margins (by runs)

 The narrowest run margin victory is by 1 run which has been achieved in 15 T20I's with New Zealand winning such games twice.

 Narrowest win margins (by balls remaining)

 The narrowest winning margin by balls remaining in T20Is is by winning of the last ball which has been achieved 26 times.
 New Zealand has achieve victory of the last ball on two occasions.

 Narrowest win margins (by wickets)

 The narrowest margin of victory by wickets is 1 wicket which has settled four such T20Is.
 The narrowest victory by wickets for New Zealand is two wickets.

 Greatest loss margins (by runs)

-New Zealand's biggest defeat by runs was against Pakistan in the 2010 T20I series at Hagley Oval, Christchurch, New Zealand.
+New Zealand's biggest defeat by runs was against India in the 2023 T20I series at Narendra Modi Stadium, Ahmedabad, Indiad.